 The B.S. undergraduate apparel and textiles program is, “designed to inspire students to envision fresh new approaches to the global challenges facing every aspect of the apparel and textiles industry.”
 All apparel and textiles students complete the core professional curriculum and specialize in apparel marketing or apparel design and production.
 In addition, the Department features mandatory internships, faculty-led study tours in the U.S. and abroad, and an annual public exhibition of student work.
 Graduate offerings include a M.S. degree in Apparel and Textiles and a PhD with a Specialization in Apparel, Textiles, and Interior Design.

-11. University of Delaware, Newark, Delaware (top 10% of schools considered)
+University of North Carolina Greensboro (top 13% of schools being considered)

-12. San Francisco State University, San Francisco, California (top 15% of schools considered)
+San Francisco State University (top 14% of schools being considered)

 San Francisco State University (SFSU) was founded in 1899 as San Francisco State Normal School.
 According to the school’s most recent enrollment report, SFSU is home to more than 30,000 students enrolled in more than 140 undergraduate and graduate programs, 17 credential programs, and 38 certificate programs across seven colleges.